 Does a 1% close rate get you as excited now?

-If you can’t identify what went wrong with the other 9,900 customers that didn’t convert then increasing your marketing budget would be a waste.
-Here are a few things that could have went wrong in your sales funnel:
+If you can’t identify what went wrong with the other 9,900 customers that didn’t convert, then increasing your marketing budget would be a waste.
+Here are a few things that could have gone wrong in your sales funnel:

-An important reason for understanding what went wrong is the ability to remedy and plug the holes in your sales funnel.
+If you understand where the customers left your sales funnel, you can remedy and plug the holes in your sales funnel.
 Mathematically, if you are able to convert more customers with the same budget, your CAC will lower.
-One of the beautiful things about the advent of digital marketing is the unprecedented amount of accurate data available to analyze.
-This data provides a look into exactly where a customer dropped out of your funnel.
-This allows you to make smart decisions to strengthen your sales funnel.
+One of the beautiful things about the advent of digital marketing is the unprecedented amount of data available.
+This marketing data provides a look into exactly where a customer dropped out of your funnel so you can make smart decisions to strengthen your sales funnel.

-We won’t go into too much detail about all the different things that account for a customer losing interest, just know you need to optimize your CAC if you are trying to scale.
-If you can prove that you are spending less to acquire a customer than the customer is making you over the lifetime of their relationship then your business will be profitable and scalable.
+We won’t go into too much detail about all the different things that account for a customer losing interest, but you must optimize your CAC if you are going to scale.
+If you can spend less to acquire a customer than the customer is spending with you over the lifetime of their relationship then your business will be profitable and scalable.

 The number one focus, if you want to scale, is to make sure that when you acquire a customer, they have a superb experience.
 This will ultimately lead to longer retention and unlock the door to the most powerful form of marketing; word of mouth.
 A referral from a client doesn’t cost you any additional marketing dollars, and it is the most effective in getting a prospect to act and convert.